ethereum/EIPs/EIPS/eip-1.md

 #### `resuscitatable` header

 EIPs may have a `resuscitatable` header.
-If this is `true`, then any PR that changes the `status` from `Stagnant` to any other state only requires editor approval.
+If this is `true`, then any PR changing `status` from `Stagnant` to a non-final state no longer requires author approval (instead only requiring editor approval.)
+Marking a proposal as `resuscitatable` allows _anyone_ to edit the author list and take over the proposal should it be abandoned.

 ## Linking to External Resources